ylxxwx/OSPath/28-vfs/README.md

 *Concepts you may want to Google beforehand: user space, TSS*

 **Goal: Move the thread to user space and run a Int 80 to call an interrupt** TSS in the switch beetween kernel space and user space.
+From this task, the kernel size comes to 36k which can't be loaded by loader, but GRUB.

 1. Move to user space.